-Option Action STATUS The process order status along with the corresponding color.
-Green: Active Blue: Next Yellow: Pending Orange: Planning ORDER The unique process order number.
+Option Action STATUS The process order status along with the corresponding color. • Green: Active • Blue: Next • Yellow: Pending • Orange: Planning ORDER The unique process order number.
 LINE The production line description.
 PRODUCT The product associated with the process order.
 QUANTITY The planned quantity for the process order.

 Option Action PLANNED START TIME The date and time when the process order was planned to begin.
 The date and time format is driven by localization setting.
 For example: mm/dd hh:mm or dd/mm hh:mm.
 PLANNED END TIME The date and time when the process order was planned to end.
 The date and time format is driven by localization setting.
 For example: mm/dd hh:mm or dd/mm hh:mm ACTUAL START TIME The actual start date and time of the process order.
 The date and time format is driven by localization setting.
 For example: mm/dd hh:mm or dd/mm hh:mm ACTUAL END TIME The actual end date and time of the process order.
 The date and time format is driven by localization setting.
 For example: mm/dd hh:mm or dd/mm hh:mm.
 ACTIONS The actions that you can perform on a process order.
-You can select one of the following action items: • \uparrow and \downarrow : Select to change the sequence of a pending process order.
-Select to change the status of process order. • Select to edit, comment, or delete a process order.
+You can select one of the following action items: • ↑ and ↓: Select to change the sequence of a pending process order. • 2: Select to change the status of process order. • 3: Select to edit, comment, delete, or advance a process order.
+Note: Advance PO Unit is enabled only when the Schedule Control Type path configuration is set to Schedule Flows Independently in Plant Applications Administrator.
+For more information on advancing a process order, refer to Advance a Process Order (page 344).